robert-dodier/maxima-mplus-symbols-reversed/README.md

 dependence on a specific order of terms, and therefore it is possible all these errors could be avoided by updating the expected result in each test.
 A case by case review would be needed to establish that.

+It's entirely possible that this code orders some terms in a way that seems suboptimal.
+If you think that the ordering should be adjusted, I'm interested to hear about it; please submit a ticket via the "Issues" button on the Github project page.